 - On Doctor Who, the Doctor's sonic screwdriver often acts as one of these.
-In the episode Carnival of Monsters, the Doctor complains that he can't open a non-electronic lock with the sonic screwdriver.
-Jo Grant responds by producing an impressive collection of skeleton keys.
-Also, the screwdriver doesn't do wood.
+In the episode Carnival of Monsters, the Doctor complains that he can't open a non-electronic lock with the sonic screwdriver (also, the screwdriver doesn't do wood.).
+Jo Grant responds by producing an impressive collection of skeleton keys (she was trained in espionage techniques, including escapology).

 - In the Scrubs episode "My Jerks," the Janitor is revealed to have made a key that works on everything.
 Said key is confiscated by Dr. Maddox.

 - In the "Master Key" pricing game on The Price Is Right the contestant tries to win prizes by picking keys to open a set of giant locks.
 One of the keys is the Master Key, which will open every lock and award every prize.